UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_03_Instructions.md

 select() allows you to rapidly zoom in on a useful subset using operations based on the names of the variables:

--Select columns by name:
+- Select columns by name:

 ``` r
 flights |>
   select(year, month, day)
 ```

--Select all columns between x and z (eg year and day)
+- Select all columns between x and z (eg year and day)

 ``` r
 flights |>
   select(year:day)
 ```

--Select all columns except those from x to z (eg year to day):
+- Select all columns except those from x to z (eg year to day):

 ``` r
 flights |>
   select(!year:day)
 ```

--Select all columns that are characters:
+- Select all columns that are characters:

 ``` r
 flights |>